amartinsec/BadBird-C2/README.md

       --------------------------------------------------------------
   ```
 - ps:
-    - Prints the running processes on the host and highlights processes based on type
+    - Prints all processes and highlights based on suspected type
 - fallback:
-    - Generates a new canarytoken for the and C2 to use implant switch to it
+    - Grabs a new canarytoken for the and C2 to use implant switch to it
     - C2 Server will coordinate with the implant and automatically switch to the new token
 - kill:
     - Kills the implant